Katyn massacre

-The Katyn massacre was a series of mass executions of nearly 22,000 Polish military officers and intelligentsia prisoners of war carried out by the Soviet Union, specifically the NKVD ("People's Commissariat for Internal Affairs", the Soviet secret police) in April and May 1940.
-Though the killings also occurred in the Kalinin and Kharkiv prisons and elsewhere, the massacre is named after the Katyn Forest, where some of the mass graves were first discovered by German forces.
+The Katyn massacre was a series of mass executions carried out by the Soviet Union between April and May 1940.
+Though the killings also occurred in the Kalinin and Kharkiv NKVD prisons and elsewhere, the massacre is named after the Katyn forest, where some of the mass graves were first discovered by Nazi German forces in 1943.
+Nearly 22,000 Polish military and police officers, border guards, and intelligentsia prisoners of war were executed by the NKVD (Soviet secret police), at Joseph Stalin's orders.

+The massacre is qualified as a crime against humanity, crime against peace, war crime and (within the Polish Penal Code) a Communist crime.
+According to a 2009 resolution of the Polish parliament's Sejm, it bears the hallmarks of a genocide.